-While corns and calluses are more of a nuisance than a serious medical condition, they're something you'd rather avoid altogether.
+Whether you've just taken off your boots after a long winter or sandal season is year-round where you live, you're probably more aware of the corns and calluses on your feet these days.
+While corns and calluses are more of a nuisance than a serious medical condition, odds are you'd rather avoid them altogether.
 Luckily, if you understand what they are and what causes them, you'll find there are really easy solutions to making sure you don't get them again.

 Corns on the top or sides of your feet and calluses on the bottom of your feet are caused by friction between your feet and your shoes.
 While they may be unsightly, their tough exterior actually protects your foot from excessive pressure or friction.

-There are three main causes of corns and calluses:
+The three main causes of corns and calluses are:

-While the best treatment for a corn or callus is to get properly fitting shoes that give the toes enough room so that they do not rub against the shoe, there are other treatments to try:
+While the best treatment for a corn or callus is properly fitting shoes that give your toes enough room so they do not rub against the shoe, there are other treatments to try:

-Because infection can occur, don’t have corns and calluses removed at a nail salon during a pedicure.
+Though it may be tempting, it's best not to have your corns or calluses removed at a nail salon during a pedicure or to remove them yourself at home.
+Infection can occur, making your problem much more serious.
 Instead, make sure a licensed professional is correctly removing the dead tissue.

 For many people, corns and calluses won’t cause any adverse effects in daily life.
 However, for some people they can become painful, especially if they are not addressed and become infected.